PrestaShop/docs/modules/creation/tutorial.md

 title: "Tutorial: Creating your first module"
 menuTitle: "Tutorial"
 weight: 1
-aliases:
-  - /module/05-CreatingAPrestaShop17Module/02-CreatingAFirstModule.html
 ---

 # Tutorial: Creating your first module

 {{% notice note %}}
-Before you start writing code for your PrestaShop module, we recommend reading PrestaShop's [Coding standards]({{< ref "/1.7/development/coding-standards" >}}).
+Before you start writing code for your PrestaShop module, we recommend reading PrestaShop's [Coding standards]({{< ref "/8/development/coding-standards" >}}).
 Configuring your IDE hints or using [automated tools](https://github.com/PrestaShop/php-dev-tools) can help you make sure you follow the project's standards properly.
 {{% /notice %}}

 Let's create a simple first module; this will enable us to better describe its structure.
 We will name it **"My module"**.